 - Note that field research (and any project that involves reimbursable travel) will require an approved Essential Travel Application, which is a separate process from approval to resume research.
 Complete your Field Research Plan and obtain the necessary approvals first, as this documentation will be needed to submit your Essential Travel Application.

 - For on-campus projects, the PI must schedule a lab walkthrough with EH&S; during the walkthrough, EH&S will work with the PI to complete the Laboratory Coordinator COVID-19 Checklist.

-- The Provost will review complete applications and authorize approved projects to resume.
+- The Provost will review all complete applications and authorize approved projects to resume.

 - RSP will issue door tags for each approved project/location to the PI.
 Door tags must be posted on the lab door or carried in the field.

-Only RSCA that has been approved by the Provost may resume during Phases 2 and 3.
-Only essential RSCA with Provost’s approval may continue during a reversion to Phase 1.
+Only RSCA that has been approved by the Provost may resume during Stages 1 and 2.
+Only essential RSCA with Provost’s approval may continue during a reversion to Stage 0.